TrongNV2003/text-classification/README.md

 # Classification
 This repo research and apply all methods in text classification.
-    - Traditional approaches
+- Traditional approaches: SVM, Naive Bayes, Logistic Regression...
-    - Deep neural network approaches
+- Deep neural network approaches: CNN, RNN, LSTM...
-    - Language model appoaches
+- Language model appoaches: BERT, RoBERTa...

 This research give a larger insight in ways to deal with classification problems.